aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/setup-target-camera/_index.md

 ### Step 4: Define the Camera Target

 A camera needs a target point to look at.
 We create another child node that acts as the focal point and assign it to the camera’s `Target` property.
+This is how you **set camera target** for a stable view.

 ```csharp
 cameraNode.GetEntity<Camera>().Target = scene.RootNode.CreateChildNode("target");